How Blue Light Affects Plant Growth

 Regulate flowering

-Blue light can regulate flowering through increasing bud size and timing of flowering.
+Blue light can regulate flowering by increasing bud size and the timing of flowering.
 Take cannabis as an example.
 Flowering is strongly related to plant size and bud size.
 Blue light can increase the bud size and promote photosynthesis.
 Plants that accumulate more resources can produce large and dense flowers.
-To achieve higher yields, blue light is essential for cannabis cultivation.
-Another way that blue light regulates flowering is to control the flowering time.
+Blue light is essential for cannabis cultivation.
+Another way that blue light regulates flowering is by controlling the flowering time.
 High intensity blue light can promote flowering of long-day plants and inhibit flowering of short-day plants.
 However, low intensity blue light does not regulate flowering for most day-length sensitive plants.

 Blue light is essential for plant growth.
 It not only regulated vegetative growth but also flowering.
-Blue light affects chlorophyll formation, opening and closing mechanism of stomata, extension growth, and flowering.
+Blue light affects chlorophyll formation, the opening and closing mechanism of stomata, extension growth, and flowering.
 It is usually used with red light to increase photosynthesis.
 Conjunction with other lights such as green light, far-red light, and UV light have further benefits for plant growth.
-Therefore, full spectrum LED grow lights are the ideal choices for most plants.
-To achieve some specific cultivation goals, a customized light spectrum is required.
-If you need any horticulture lighting solution, don’t hesitate to contact us.
+Therefore, full-spectrum LED grow lights are the ideal choices for most plants.
+To achieve specific cultivation goals, a customized light spectrum is required.
+If you need any horticulture lighting solutions, don’t hesitate to contact us.

 +86-755-33581002